reshiramv56/tts_repo/README.md

 | Chunking Required | No | Yes | No |

 **Analysis:**
-Structurally, Chatterbox handles long input well, but output quality depends heavily on language accuracy.
+Structurally, Chatterbox-TTS-Extended handles long input well, but output quality depends heavily on language accuracy.

 ---